Why working with local Ann Arbor property managers makes all the difference.

 Property management can is a hands-on business.
 With real estate assets, it isn’t enough to trust that properties are being cared for—sometimes an in-person viewing is in order.
 A local property manager can stop by to do a visual inspection of the premises much more readily than a management firm from out of town.

-The ability of a property manager to run an inspection and follow-up is even more critical if a tenant turns out to be problematic.
+The ability of an Ann Arbor property manager to run an inspection and follow-up is even more critical if a tenant turns out to be problematic.
 If there are signs that a tenant is abusing the property or breaking the terms of the lease, the situation is harder to assess without someone local to handle the issue.

 Most importantly, if there is a crisis with the property, a local manager can be on-hand to deal with the situation within minutes.
 For instance, if a storm knocks out the power, or if a major snowfall damages a roof, both the tenant and the property may be at risk.
 Being available to respond helps keep everyone satisfied and safe.